finity69x2/nws_alerts/README.md

 An updated version of the nws_alerts custom integration for Home Assistant originally found at github.com/eracknaphobia/nws_custom_component

-This integration retrieves updated weather alerts every minute from the US NWS API.
+This integration retrieves updated weather alerts every minute from the US NWS API (by default but it can be changed in the config options).

 The integration presents the number of currently active alerts as the state of the sensor and lists many alert details as a list in the attributes of the sensor.